Scalar types

 numeric

-numeric is a supertype of int or float and numeric-string.
+numeric is a supertype of int or float or numeric-string.

 class-string, interface-string